minblock/cureoptedcoin/INSTALL.md

-Building Cureoptedcoins
+Building Cureoptedcoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Cureoptedcoins Core reference implementation of Cureoptedcoins.
+See doc/build-*.md for instructions on building the various elements of the Cureoptedcoin Core reference implementation of Cureoptedcoin.